When the Bank of Canada rate cut 2025 was announced in September, it was more than a technical adjustment — it was a collective exhale.Â

 Â

-The Logic Behind the Cut: A Shift from Pressure to PoiseÂ
+The Logic Behind the Cut: A Shift from Pressure to Poise

-For the real estate market, the message was subtle but important: the tightening cycle is no longer defining the story.Â
+For the real estate market, the signal is clear: the tightening cycle is no longer defining the story.

 Â